Minimal Learning Machine for Multi-Label Learning: Experiments and Results

 For the BR-MLM and LLS-MLM methods, we observed that classification results were suboptimal with a fixed $0.5$ thresholding.
-Therefore, we proposed a new thresholding approach which we refer as `local rank cut' (local RCut), where labels corresponding to $K_{cut}$ highest scores are labelled as relevant.
-Differently from the Rcut thresholding \cite{alotaibi2021multi}, in local RCut, $K_{cut}$ value is given by the cardinality of the NN-MLM model's predicted set of labels.
+Therefore, we proposed a new thresholding approach which we refer to as `local rank cut' (local RCut), where the labels corresponding to the highest scores $K_{cut}$ are labeled as relevant.
+Unlike the Rcut thresholding \cite{alotaibi2021multi}, in local RCut, the value $K_{cut}$ is given by the cardinality of the predicted set of labels of the NN-MLM model.
 For the BR-MLM and LLS-MLM methods, we omitted the label cardinality-based thresholding, since it would increase the training complexity significantly for these methods.
 The local RCut does not require any hyper-parameter tuning in the training for the BR-MLM and LLS-MLM methods.

-For \mname, we used the label cardinality-based global thresholding, as described in Section \ref{subsec:idwmlm_tuning}.
-For \mname, available out-of-sample distance predictions can be straightforwardly exploited for cardinality-based thresholding.
-Moreover, ranking performance for the \textsc{Ranking Loss} and \textsc{Coverage} metrics indicated that \mname's thresholding should be tuned so that it aims to retrieve labels from deeper in the ranking than BR-MLM and LLS-MLM.
-We experimentally compared the label-cardinalities for the predicted set of labels between the cardinality-based and local RCut thresholding approaches with \mname and observed that an average predicted label-cardinality was lower for the local RCut thresholding.
+For ML-MLM, we used the label cardinality-based global thresholding, as described in Section \ref{subsec:idwmlm_tuning}.
+For ML-MLM, available out-of-sample distance predictions can be straightforwardly exploited for cardinality-based thresholding.
+Moreover, ranking performance for the \textsc{Ranking Loss} and \textsc{Coverage} metrics indicated that ML-MLM's thresholding should be tuned so that it aims to retrieve labels from deeper in the ranking than BR-MLM and LLS-MLM.
+We experimentally compared the label-cardinalities for the predicted set of labels between the cardinality-based and local RCut thresholding approaches with ML-MLM and observed that the average predicted cardinality of the label was lower for the local RCut thresholding.
 Hence, local RCut is a more conservative approach than cardinality-based thresholding.